byarbrough/ECE281_Lab05/README.md

     It depends on how that was done.
 If it was to be an independent instruction than one of the instructions would have to be removed or a MUX with another line would have to be used to overcome the 16 instruction limit.
 This would then cause problems because _Fetch_ would have to get more bits.
 It really isn't a very easy change; it is typically better to just use "NEG" and manipulate memory or do the Two's Compliment by hand.

+####Documentation
+In class colaboration on how to fix clock cycles.

+Borrowed many of the images from tehe ECE 281 PRISM Manual.